-But let’s be clear, I and my generation believe in the revolution, the thing in which I not believe is in the corrupt institutionalization and in the perpetual silence inherited for almost 60 decades
+Let’s be clear.
+I and my generation believe in the revolution, the thing in which I not believe is in the corrupt institutionalization and in the perpetual silence inherited for almost 60 decades.

-By denial I am interested in the epic tradition of revolutionary Cuban photography
+I am passionate about the epic tradition of revolutionary Cuban photography

-My inspirations are multiple, they come from history, philosophy, science and from life itself, but not from art.
+My inspirations are manifold; they come from history, philosophy, science and from life itself, but not from art.

 For my submission, I was interested in the compression of information, which mirrors the compressed layers of material and chemicals in the folding handheld fan.

 Though the meaning of Gertrude Stein’s text is open-ended, I am assuming that the use of the word fire in this piece has to with sex.
 I think that's fairly obvious.

 Los Angeles allows me to stay true to my core beliefs and to live life as I prefer, whilst also allowing me to continually transform myself.

 I aim to exaggerate and provide a sense of movement in all of my work, with nuances in line and splashes of colour.

 The toxic orange in my submission for Absolut Art references the explosive power of coal, and the haze left in its wake.